Blake-K-Yeboah/futuremerce-rebrand/src/content/blog/costly-shopify-mistakes-to-avoid-in-2024.md

 Social proof is an easy way to build trust with your end users and put your products in the best light.

-Despite this, some stores still lack including social proof like testimonials or reviews which makes it harder for users to make a purchase.
+Despite this, some stores still lack social proof like testimonials or reviews, which makes it harder for users to make a purchase.

 There are plenty of apps on the Shopify store that make it easy to retrieve reviews from your customers as well as place them in key areas like on product detail pages.